 Keep reading this Brother ST150HDH review to see if the Brother ST150HDH’s features are what you’re looking for in a new heavy-duty sewing machine!

 This computerized heavy-duty sewing machine boasts the following features and specifications:

 What accessory feet come with the Brother ST150HDH, and what do they do?

-The following 9 sewing machine presser feet will be included with the Brother ST150HDH:
+The following 9 sewing machine presser feet are included with the Brother ST150HDH:

 - Buttonhole foot – create automatically sized buttonholes in one easy step

-- Button sewing foot – hold the button in place with while you sew it on
+- Button sewing foot – hold the button in place while you sew it on

 - Zipper foot – easily sew zippers onto projects

 - Overcasting foot – use along with overcasting stitches to finish fabric edges and create a seam